flefler/CyanoSeq/README.md

 Scripts are now provided to create [QIIME2](https://docs.qiime2.org/2022.8/) classifiers.
 Thanks to Lucija Kranjer.
 Necessary files for are provided.

-CyanoSeq_1.3_dada2.fastq.gz is the Cyanobacterial data bases which contains 4174 cyanobacterial sequences with 123 chloroplast and bacterial sequences.
+CyanoSeqV1.3_dada2.fastq.gz is the Cyanobacterial data bases which contains 4174 cyanobacterial sequences with 123 chloroplast and bacterial sequences.
 This should only be used with cyanobacterial specific primers (i.e., those described by [Nübel et al., 1997](https://journals.asm.org/doi/10.1128/aem.63.8.3327-3332.1997))

-CyanoSeq_1.3_GSRDB_dada2.fastq.gz is the cyanobacterial database merged with [GSR-DB](https://manichanh.vhir.org/gsrdb/index.php), with the cyanobacterial sequences from GSR-DB removed and replaced with those curated here.
+CyanoSeqV1.3_GSRDB_dada2.fastq.gz is the cyanobacterial database merged with [GSR-DB](https://manichanh.vhir.org/gsrdb/index.php), with the cyanobacterial sequences removed and replaced with those curated here.
+This can be used general bacterial primers to characterize the total bacterial community.

+CyanoSeqV1.3_SILVA138.2_dada2.fastq.gz is the cyanobacterial database merged with [SILVA 138.2](https://www.arb-silva.de/), with the cyanobacterial sequences removed and replaced with those curated here.
 This can be used general bacterial primers to characterize the total bacterial community.

 Fasta and nwk files of each order are provided to facilitate de novo phylogenetic tree reconstruction for novel sequences and use of tools such as [epa-ng](https://github.com/pierrebarbera/epa-ng) for placement of your ASVs